2020 Nashville bombing: Investigation

-Human remains found near the site of the explosion matched DNA found on gloves and a hat found in a car owned by Anthony Quinn Warner; a 17-digit vehicle identification number (VIN) reconstructed from the remains of the RV was also linked to Warner.
+Human remains found near the site of the explosion matched DNA found on gloves and a hat found in a car owned by Anthony Quinn Warner; a 17-digit vehicle identification number (VIN) reconstructed from the RV's remains was also linked to Warner.
 Investigators determined the act was a suicide bombing, and Mayor John Cooper called it an attack on infrastructure.
 Hours of surveillance camera footage indicated that no one other than Warner was involved.
 Warner's friends and family cooperated with investigators.

 The FBI field office in Memphis led the investigation, which also involved the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Tennessee Bureau of Investigation, and local law enforcement agencies.
 More than 250 FBI personnel from at least seven field offices were involved.
 A reward for any information about the bombing was announced shortly into the investigation; more than 500 tips and leads were received.

 Perpetrator

-Authorities concluded that 63-year-old Anthony Quinn Warner (January 17, 1957 – December 25, 2020), a longtime resident of Nashville, was the bomber, that his remains were found in the wreckage, and that there was no indication anyone else was involved.
+Authorities concluded that 63-year-old Anthony Quinn Warner, a longtime Nashville resident, was the bomber, that his remains were found in the wreckage, and that there was no indication anyone else was involved.

 Warner was raised in Nashville's Antioch neighborhood and graduated from Antioch High School in the mid-1970s.
-His late father Charles Bernard Warner (1932-2011), had been a BellSouth employee in Nashville, which merged with AT&T in 2006.
-Anthony Warner worked in a series of information technology jobs, including as an independent computer technician contracted with a real estate firm, and he had also owned a company licensed to produce burglar alarms from 1993 to 1998.
+His father, Charles Bernard Warner, had been a BellSouth employee in Nashville, which merged with AT&T in 2006.
+Anthony Warner worked in a series of information technology jobs, including as an independent computer technician contracted with a real estate firm, and had owned a company licensed to produce burglar alarms from 1993 to 1998.
 He served two years' probation for felony marijuana possession in 1978 but had no other arrests or criminal record.
-Late in his life, Warner was involved in a family dispute that went to court after he had transferred ownership of a family home to himself directly before his brother Steve's death in 2018; the case was dismissed the following year.
+Late in his life, Warner was involved in a family dispute that went to court after he transferred ownership of a family home to himself directly before his brother Steve's death in 2018; the case was dismissed in 2019.

-In the weeks leading up to the bombing, Warner quit his job, gave away his car, and executed a quitclaim deed transferring his Nashville duplex home to a Los Angeles woman for $0.
+In the weeks before the bombing, Warner quit his job, gave away his car, and executed a quitclaim deed transferring his Nashville duplex home to a Los Angeles woman for $0.
 He had previously executed a quitclaim deed for a different Nashville house in 2019, transferring his interest in the home to the same woman.
-Reportedly, Warner had told the woman to whom he gave his car that he had cancer, although whether he actually had cancer is not known.
-A neighbor said that just before Christmas, Warner had said that "Nashville and the world is never going to forget me."
+Reportedly, Warner had told the woman to whom he gave his car that he had cancer, but it is not known whether that was true.
+A neighbor said that just before Christmas, Warner had said, "Nashville and the world is never going to forget me."
 Credit card and receipt records examined by investigators showed that Warner had purchased components that could be used to make bombs.